rikkimax/twp-d/manuscript/content/statements/flow.md

 ```

 Following this, the first loop is introduced.
 The while loop.
-The while loop allows for executing a set of statements continuesly until the expression evaluates to false.
+The while loop allows for executing a set of statements continuously until the expression evaluates to false.

 ```D
 while(<expression>) {
    <statements>
 }
 ```
-It is read as, while expression(that is boolean) is true do this.
+It is read as, while expression(that is Boolean) is true do this.
 In other words, it executes the statements within the body until the expression evaluates to false.

 So the flow is: